deus-libri/preflate/README.md

 of the reconstructed deflate streams must not differ, e.g. if those streams are embedded into executables, or unsupported archive files where the indices cannot be adapted correctly.

-There are currently at least two tools available which try to solve this problem:
+There are currently already some other tools available which try to solve this problem:
-- "precomp" is a tool which can do the bit-correct reconstruction very efficiently, but only for deflate streams that were created by the zlib library.
-(It only needs to store the three relevant zlib parameters to allow reconstruction.)
+- "precomp" is a tool which can do the bit-correct reconstruction very efficiently, but only for deflate streams that were created by the ZLIB library.
+(It only needs to store the three relevant ZLIB parameters to allow reconstruction.)
   It bails out for anything created by 7zip, kzip, or similar tools.
   Of course, "precomp" also handles JPG, PNG, ZIP, GIF, PDF, MP3, etc, which makes a very nice tool, and it is open source.
-- "reflate" can reconstruct any deflate stream (also 7zip, kzip, etc), but it is only efficient for streams that were created by zlib, compression level 9.
+- "reflate" can reconstruct any deflate stream (also 7zip, kzip, etc), but it is only close to perfect for streams that were created by ZLIB, compression level 9.
-  All lower compression levels of zlib require increasing reconstruction info, the further from level 9, the bigger the required reconstruction data.
+  All lower compression levels of ZLIB require increasing reconstruction info, the further from level 9, the bigger the required reconstruction data.
   "reflate" only handles deflate streams, and is not open source.
 As far as I know, it is also part of PowerArchiver.
+- "grittibanzli" is also open source, and can reconstruct any deflate stream.
+  (It was published after the first version of "preflate".)
+  It outputs the reconstruction data (the diff against the prediction) in an uncompressed, byte based format, and relies on an external compressor to squeeze it down.
+This work quite well, and in my tests, the compressed reconstruction data is usually only 20 to 30% bigger than "preflate"s, and smaller than "reflate"s.
+  The ZLIB level detection is rather basic (worse then "preflate"s, and much worse than "precomp"s), and for streams which were compressed with a lower level of ZLIB, it will create reconstruction data that are not just a few bytes.
+  In my tests, compression time was the same for "grittibanzli" and "preflate", while for decompression it was faster.
+However, the higher memory requirements will put a strain on some systems.

 What about "difflate"?